If I become a Christian, will I be a hypocrite for still loving my gay friends?

 Getting saved is the most important decision you will ever make.

-repenting of our sins and
+repent of our sins and

-And I disagree with your friend who believes Christianity is a religion of hypocrites.
+I disagree with your friend who believes that Christianity is a religion of hypocrites.
 Christians are human so none of us are perfect.
 We all make mistakes.
 Sometimes we don't live up to our potential in Christ.
 But genuine Christians try every day to live the way Jesus wants us to live.

 Related Links